expo/expo/packages/expo/README.md

 yarn build:cli
 ```

-We highly recommend setting up an alias for the expo CLI so you can try it in projects all around your computer.
+We highly recommend setting up an alias for the Expo CLI so you can try it in projects all around your computer.
 Open your `.zshrc` or other config file and add:

 ```
 alias nexpo="/path/to/expo/packages/expo/build-cli/bin/cli"